xmrminer01102018/VegaToolsNConfigs/README.md

 LIMITATIONS

 Four Vega GPUs per motherboard for XMR mining.
-Risers and extenders do not work.
+Risers and extenders working with some motherboards.

-Lists of tested hardware - Coming soon.

 Contact(s)